StefFrustagli/board_gamers_vault/README.md

 ![Details of game](https://i.ibb.co/T2ykmfY/my-screenshots-2024-07-02-at-13-21-44.png)

+Sellers can only edit and delete their own games.
+They will see the "Edit" and "Delete" options for their listed games.

 Other elements in the page:
 - **Toggle Arrow Up**: Positioned at the bottom of the page, the toggle arrow up icon serves as a quick navigation tool for users to scroll back to the top of the page with a single click.
 It enhances user experience by providing a convenient way to navigate long pages without manual scrolling. ![Toggle Arrow Up](https://i.ibb.co/5vnHRnN/my-screenshots-2024-07-02-at-13-33-17.png)